HestHub/nix-config/blog.md

 So not every step went exactly according to plan, but i did find a silverlining in this catastrphic failure: NixOS.
 Being forced to start from strach did push me to pick up and old project that had been puttering along in my ever increasing backlog of personal projects, trying out NixOS as a daily driver.

+TODO - picture of "Everything not saved will be lost --Nintendo quit screen"

 ## What is Nix, and why use it?

 So what is Nix? it seesm like depending on how you hold it and which parts you are exposed to first, you could describe something completely different.